hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

   - Product diversification was simultaneously a top concern and a low priority.
 - Operationally
   - Multi-cloud was embraced as a strategic need out of necessity.
-  - Mergers & Acquisitions were utilized heavily as a growth mechanism, and so the ability to accommodate diversity across diversity, ways of working, and tooling, was required.
+  - Mergers & Acquisitions were utilised heavily as a growth mechanism, and so the ability to accommodate diversity across diversity, ways of working, and tooling, was required.

 Oooh, look at that!
 We want to onboard new people and projects, communicate about this at higher levels and with customers, and it'll shape how we identify and execute mergers and acquisitions.